cocreations/cc_core/README.md

   * compendiumStyle : doesn't extend fully to the top and bottom, has rounded corners.
   * standard : normal side menu.
   Defaults to standard.

+  8. defaultListViewStyle : Comma separated key-value pair that define the default style property of a listview item.
+  More info about the properties them selves can be found in appScreens.md under ListViewScreen > style.